 It can be difficult to start an engine for the first time.
 It is easy to overlook a connector and flooding the engine is common.

 If you need further help with starting, or want to know how to maintain your motorized bicycle, then click the link for further information.

+A bicycle with motor offers a convenient and sustainable solution for urban commuting.
 These motorized bicycle fitting instructions cover just about everything you would want to know on how to install a motor on a bicycle.

 It is important to purchase a good quality bicycle motor kit but, for ease of installation, it is essential that you choose the correct bicycle for the motor.